git-pull/website/blog/2018/01/technical-screening.rst

 clear and unambiguous public evidence that I can program.

-Yet, recruiters with no technical ability, and programmers and managers with less programming experience than me frequently try to drag me into trivia and golf, acting like they can stump someone who is an expert.
+Yet, recruiters with no technical ability, and programmers and managers with less programming experience than me frequently place me into trivia and codegolf, trying to stump someone who is an expert.

-That mindset, of knowing before hand someone can probably do something, but trying to trick them, is what technical screening has devolved to.
+That mindset of knowing before hand someone can probably do something, but trying to trick them, rather than trying to understand in earnest their capabilities and qualifications, is a concerning trend in technical screening.

-Two initial points before I dig in:
+Initial points before I dig in:

+1. This is just about *technical screens*.
+General interviews are fine!
-1. There *are* exceptions to this.
+2. There *are* exceptions to this.
 But the good companies that have sensible tech screenings are too humble to shine and be a beacon for others.
-2. Half of the time, I'm the one who messes up the interview, not getting enough sleep, someone better comes along, it's just not a fit.
+3. Half of the time, I'm the one who messes up the interview, not getting enough sleep, someone better comes along, it's just not a fit.
 So let's set a margin of error.